 Ph.D.
 Cultural Analysis and Theory, Concentration in Cultural Studies

-Department of Cultural Studies & Comparative Literature, Stony Brook University
+Department of Cultural Studies & Comparative Literature (formerly Department of Cultural Analysis and Theory), Stony Brook University

 Graduate Certificate in Women’s and Gender Studies

 Department of Women’s, Gender, and Sexuality Studies, Stony Brook University

 M.A.S.
 Interdisciplinary Information Studies, Concentration in Information, Technology and Society in Asia (ITASIA)

 Graduate School of Interdisciplinary Information Studies, University of Tokyo